Akbar: Consorts and concubines

 Another of his wives was Bhakkari Begum, the daughter of Sultan Mahmud of Bhakkar.
-On 2 July 1572, Akbar's envoy I'timad Khan reached Mahmud's court to escort his daughter to Akbar.
-Itimad Khan brought with him for Sultan Mahmud an elegant dress of honour, a bejeweled scimitar belt, a horse with a saddle and reins, and four elephants.
+On 2 July 1572, Akbar's envoy Itimad Khan reached Mahmud's court to escort his daughter to Akbar.
+Itimad Khan brought a dress, a bejewelled scimitar belt, a horse with a saddle and reins, and four elephants.
 Mahmud celebrated the occasion by holding extravagant feasts for fifteen days.
-On the day of the wedding, the festivities reached their zenith, and the ulema, saints, and nobles were adequately honoured with rewards.
-Mahmud offered 30,000 rupees in cash and kind to Itimad Khan and farewelled his daughter with a grand dowry and an impressive entourage.
+On the day of the wedding, the ulema, saints, and nobles were honoured with rewards.
+Mahmud offered 30,000 rupees in cash and kind to Itimad Khan and sent his daughter with a grand dowry and an entourage.
 She came to Ajmer and waited upon Akbar.
-The gifts of Sultan Mahmud, carried by the delegation were presented to the ladies of the imperial harem.
+The gifts of Sultan Mahmud, carried by the delegation, were presented to the ladies of the imperial harem.

-His ninth wife was Qasima Banu Begum, the daughter of Arab Shah.
+His eleventh wife was Qasima Banu Begum, the daughter of Arab Shah.
 The marriage took place in 1575.
-A great feast was given, and the high officers and other pillars of the state were present.
-In 1577, the Rawal Askaran of Dungarpur State petitioned a request that his daughter might be married to Akbar.
-Akbar had regard for his loyalty and granted his request.
-Rai Loukaran and Rajah Birbar, servants of the Rajah were sent from Dihalpur to do the honour of conveying his daughter.
-The two delivered the lady to Akbar's court where the marriage took place on 12 July 1577.
+A fest was held, at which the high officers and other pillars of the state were present.
+In 1577, the Rawal Askaran of Dungarpur State requested that his daughter be married to Akbar.
+Akbar granted his request.
+Rai Loukaran and Rajah Birbar, servants of the Rajah, were sent from Dihalpur to do the honour of conveying his daughter.
+The two delivered her to Akbar's court where the marriage took place on 12 July 1577.

-His eleventh wife was Bibi Daulat Shad.
+His twelfth wife was Bibi Daulat Shad.
 She was the mother of Princess Shakr-un-Nissa Begum, and Princess Aram Banu Begum born on 22 December 1584.
 His next wife was the daughter of Shams Chak, a Kashmiri.
 The marriage took place on 3 November 1592.
-Shams belonged to the great men of the country and had long cherished this wish.
 In 1593, he married the daughter of Qazi Isa and the cousin of Najib Khan.
 Najib told Akbar that his uncle had made his daughter a present for him.
 Akbar accepted his representation and on 3 July 1593, he visited Najib Khan's house and married Qazi Isa's daughter.

-At some point, Akbar took into his harem Rukmavati, a daughter of Rao Maldev of Marwar by his mistress, Tipu Gudi.
-This was a dolo union as opposed to formal marriage, representing the bride's lower status in her father's household, and serving as an expression of vassalage to an overlord.
+At some point, Akbar took into his harem Rukmavati, a daughter Maldeo Rathore, Rao of Marwar, by his mistress, Tipu Gudi.
+This was a dolo union as opposed to a formal marriage, representing the bride's lower status in her father's household, and serving as an expression of vassalage to an overlord.
 The dating of this event is not recorded.

 Death

-On 3 October 1605, Akbar fell ill from an attack of dysentery from which he never recovered.
+On 3 October 1605, Akbar fell ill from an attack of dysentery, from which he never recovered.
 He is believed to have died on 26 October 1605.
-He was buried at his mausoleum in Sikandra, Agra, which lies a kilometer next to the tomb of Mariam-uz-Zamani, his favourite and chief consort.
+He was buried at his mausoleum in Sikandra, Agra, which lies a kilometer next to the tomb of Mariam-uz-Zamani, his favourite consort.